Wallet-based Authentication Flows

 Idempotent: if the

-is already linked, returns a fresh custom token and existinguid
+public_keyis already linked, returns a fresh custom token and existinguid.recaptcha_tokenis validated server-side.

 2) Start Login (issue challenge)